microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Data Source Creds.](media/power-bi-report-01.png)

-15. Keeping the default values as it is **click** on Sign in, a new window will pop-up.
+15. Keeping the default values as it is, **click** on Sign in, a new window will pop-up.

 	![Validate Creds.](media/power-bi-report-02.png)